sapegin/sapegin.me/src/content/blog/naming.md

 ## Check the spelling of your names

 Typos in names and comments are very common.
-They don’t cause bugs _most of the time_, but could still reduce readability a bit, and code with many <!-- cspell:disable -->typoses<!-- cspell:enable --> looks sloppy.
+They don’t cause bugs _most of the time_, but could still reduce readability a bit, and code with many <!-- cspell:disable -->“typoses”<!-- cspell:enable --> looks sloppy.
 Typos also make the code less greppable.
 So having a spell checker in the code editor is a good idea.

-**Info:** We talk more about spell checking in the Spell checking section of the _Learn your code editor_ chapter.

-**Info:** We talk more about code greppability in the Write greppable code section of the _Other techniques_ chapter.
+**Info:** We talk more about spell checking in the Spell checking section of the _Learn your code editor_ chapter, and about code greppability in the Write greppable code section of the _Other techniques_ chapter.

 ## Use established naming conventions